 Offside the runways however, be they the ones during fashion weeks or your digital counterparts all year round, sportswear may have just become a symbol for a development equally as in style as the clothes themselves: solidarity.
 Most prominently advocated by youth from all over the world, sportswear gets taken out of its athletic context and put into one that also highlights the uniting aspect of the pieces.
 Because with a T-Shirt and a pair of shorts, probably the most basic form of sportswear there is, you can fit in and participate everywhere – blurring boundaries and borders of all sorts.

-But what weighs way heavier than this shared desire is that when you think about sportswear per se, it’s not about the designer, it’s not about the brand, it’s about the fact that a T-Shirt and a pair of shorts are universally associated with sports – making it a dress code without a cryptic code, but a consensus.
+But what weighs way heavier than this shared desire is that when you think about sportswear per se, it’s not about the designer, it’s not about the brand, it’s about the fact that said T-Shirt and pair of shorts are universally associated with sports – making it a dress code without a cryptic code, but a consensus.
 As important as certain logos might be for collectors, they become less relevant when thinking about the connecting aspect of sportswear.
 A pair of jogging pants is a pair of jogging pants no matter which country in the world, sneakers can be equally adapted, the same with T-Shirts or tracksuits.
-Embracing this notion of go-to clothing suitable for every body and every occasion, sportswear is being put into fashion shoots, onto Instagram, and the streets alike – right now, the hashtag of sportswear doesn’t have over 1.350.000 entries on Instagram just by coincidence.
+Embracing this notion of go-to clothing suitable for every body and every occasion, sportswear is being put into fashion shoots, onto Instagram, and the streets alike – right now, the hashtag #sportswear doesn’t have over 1.350.000 entries on Instagram just by coincidence.

-Being more and more diversely interpreted, sportswear and its different forays into stylistic or just serviceable fields not only is a sign of the immense impact it is having on people from all ages, gender, or parts of the world, but also showing how much it might just be needed in a time so massively rattled by disruption.
+Being more and more diversely interpreted, sportswear and its forays into stylistic or just serviceable fields not only is a sign of the immense impact it is having on people from all ages, gender, and parts of the world, but also shows how much it might just be needed in a time so massively rattled by disruption.
 Of course clothing per se is not going to cure any conflicts, nor is it going to suddenly unite members of opposed communities, but if nothing else it is one of the most direct displays of identity a person can have.
 Understanding the way something as simple as a T-shirt can therefore be a tool for connection because of its understandability and unitary use still points directly to the power clothing can indeed hold.
-And the multiple forms of expression sportswear is being used for especially by the younger generation, from the runway to the football court to the skate park, only all the more underline this progression.
+And the multiple forms of expression sportswear is being used for, especially by the younger generation, from the runway to the football court to the skate park, only all the more underline this progression.